MyriamDuarteCaceres/Coursera/README.md

-i am editing the README file.
+I am editing the README file.
 Additing some more details about the project description.